bonaparte/bonaparte/advanced/create_components.md

 ```

 ##### bonaparte.css
-When creating a component or theme, all styles are defined or `@imported` into a bonaparte.css.<br>
+When creating a component or theme, all styles are defined or `@imported` into bonaparte.css.<br>
-**You can use any preprocessor you like and rename the file accordingly (i.e. bonaparte.less)**
+**You can use any preprocessor you like and rename this file accordingly (i.e. bonaparte.less)**

 ```css
 @import 'my-styles.css'